Estimated reading time: 5 minutes

 With a drive of 4 km, you can reach the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
 The ideal stop for a coffee or to be more adventurous by paddle boating or kayaking in Cowan Creek.
 This waterfront picnic spot is also popular among fishermen, however, you need to have a license.

 Stop at Cottage Point for Lunch

-Located nearly 30 mins away from Bobbin Head, Cottage Point is the ideal spot for lunch and taste Sydney’s finest local ingredients.
+Located nearly 30 mins away from Bobbin Head, Cottage Point is the ideal spot for lunch and to taste Sydney’s finest local ingredients.
 Order a three-course meal for $110 from Cottage Point Inn with a bottle of wine and enjoy your lunch with magnificent views of Cowan Creek.
-I never had Octopus before and thought it’s bland and chewy.
+I never had Octopus before and thought it was bland and chewy.
 But the Octopus and Pear combination was a winner and perfectly blended with a bottle of Chardonnay from Adelaide Hills.

 West Head Lookout